dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ```

 In this case, the view would be rendered by using the `h:dataTable` component, with the help of a **backing bean** called `productListController`, which would generate the *HTML* response for the requester.
-After rendering the webpage, *JSF* would retain the state of the view in the server-side to allow future interaction.
+After rendering the webpage, *JSF* would retain the state of the view on the server-side to allow future interaction.

 ## Integrating JSF with Spring Boot